-In his role as Researcher and Global Policy Network lead, Felipe provides strategic leadership to the Multidimensional Poverty Peer Network (MPPN), a network of nearly 60 countries and 20 international organisations.
-This includes organising the network’s annual meeting which has taken place in Germany (2014), Colombia (2015), Mexico (2016), China (2017), South Africa (2018) and Seychelles (2019), as well as high-level meetings at the United Nations General Assembly and Statistical Commission in New York.
-His role also includes writing policy case studies on how are countries using multidimensional poverty measures to design more effective policies for poverty reduction.
+Felipe supports the strategic leadership of the Multidimensional Poverty Peer Network (MPPN).
+This includes organising the network’s annual meeting, which has taken place in Germany (2014), Colombia (2015), Mexico (2016), China (2017), South Africa (2018) and Seychelles (2019), as well as high-level meetings at the United Nations General Assembly and Statistical Commission in New York.
+His role includes writing policy case studies on how countries are using multidimensional poverty measures to design more effective policies for poverty reduction.

-Before his time in Oxford, Felipe worked for the United Nations Development Programme, the Netherlands Institute of Multiparty Democracy and Fundacion Suyusama.
+Before OPHI, Felipe worked for the United Nations Development Programme, the Netherlands Institute of Multiparty Democracy and Fundacion Suyusama.